Kawasaki Ninja ZX-9R: ZX900E1 (2000) and ZX900E2 (2001)

 A new look was introduced for the 2000 model, with distinctive twin headlights and a separate ram-air intake replacing the single headlight and integrated intake of the C-model.
-Engine power and efficiency were boosted slightly from the 49-state C's 143 PS to 144 PS and 142 PS for the 49 and 50-state E variant respectively, from slightly shorter length CVRD 40 mm carburettors, a compression ratio increase to 12:2:1 from 11.5:1, and larger diameter (35mm vs. 31.8mm) header pipes.
+Engine power and efficiency were boosted slightly from the 49-state C's 143 PS to 144 PS or 143 PS for the 50-state E variant respectively, from slightly shorter length CVRD 40 mm carburettors, a compression ratio increase to 12:2:1 from 11.5:1, and larger diameter (35mm vs. 31.8mm) header pipes.
 A lower duration intake cam increased cranking compression.
 Further improvements were aimed primarily at handling.
 50-state variants going forward would include two-stage muffler exhaust oxidizing catalysts.

 Reviewed in the April 2000 issue of Sport Rider magazine (HQ Southern California), a 49-state KHI, California, prepped ZX-9R E1 sprinted to an uncorrected 10.06 second @ 138.96 MPH 1/4 mile, 173.5 MPH top speed and boasted a tank range of 211 miles.
 Like the predecessors before it reviewed in California, it did so using CaRFG2 oxygenated gasoline.

 The frame was made stiffer through the enlarging of the front engine mounting bolts, though this still left the ZX-9R with just a single front engine mount on either side of the frame.
 Further, the rubber bushings in the top rear engine mount were changed to alloy.
 This combined to make the engine's contribution to the stiffness of the frame/engine unit greater.

 The swingarm pivot and wheel spindles were made larger in diameter, again for more stiffness.
 Increased offset on the triple clamps reduced the trail on the front wheel to make the steering more agile.
 The forks were shortened to save weight, and the rear shock top mount was redesigned to incorporate a ride-height adjuster.